b0br4nks/musc/README.md

 ### Testing

 Test cases are located in [./tests/](./tests/) folder.
-The `*.txt` files are the expected outputs of the corresponding programs.
+The `*.txt` files contain expected outcomes of the corresponding programs (exit code, stdout, stderr).

 However, you can choose in which folder the tests should be executed with the `-f` subcommand:
 ```console